StanfordBioinformatics/dockerflow/va_mvp/sv_caller/README.md

 ##Building the Docker image

+This is the hardest part of building a bioinformatics Dockerflow.
+Mostly because you will have to install & configure bioinformatics software.

 Docker images are the engines that perform all the operations in Dockerflow.
 Each task is associated with a docker image and each image can be customized with executables and scripts specially designed to carry out that task.

 We will be borrowing from Greg McInnes's Pipelines API Demo to learn how to build docker images.